CodePothunter/CSPPT/README.md

 bash test.sh
 ```

-If you wants to predict more than one paragraph without reloading the model, you can input "1" after the program giving you the result of last paragraph.
+If you want to predict more than one paragraph without reloading the model, you can input "1" after the program giving you the result of last paragraph.